rocket-pool/docs.rocketpool.net/docs/en/node-staking/responsibilities.md

 ### Responsibilities

-They put ETH from the staking pool to work by running minipools with it, which earn staking rewards for the Rocket Pool protocol (and thus, increase rETH's value).
+They put ETH from the staking pool to work by running megapool validators with it, which earn staking rewards for the Rocket Pool protocol (and thus, increase rETH's value).
 Their job is straightforward, but crucially important: _run validators with the highest quality possible, and maximize staking rewards_.

 Node operators are responsible for:

 - Setting up a computer (either physical or virtual)
 - Configuring it correctly, including their home network if applicable
-- Installing Rocket Pool on it and setting up minipools to perform validation
+- Installing Rocket Pool on it and setting up validators to perform validation
 - Securing it, both from outside and inside threats
 - Maintaining it for the life of their validators